IlyaSuponev/tutor-db/README.md

 * **ORM / Database Layer:** JetBrains Exposed
 * **Database:** SQLite

+## Acknowledgments

+Tutor DB wouldn't be possible without the valuable contributions from the community.
+A heartfelt thank you to everyone who has helped!

+A full list of contributors is maintained in the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.

 ## Contacts

 For licensing and usage inquiries, please contact the copyright holder.